lionelquellery/php-team/README.md

 ### /school/{uai}/

+Returns the school's infos

+### /school/{uai}/restaurant/

-Returns the school's infos and all restaurants in a given radius
+Return all resturant around the school in a given radius.
+Default 100 meters.

 ##### Parameters :
 - radius : the radius in which restaurants must be to be returned.
 In meters.
 Default 100m.